 A week later, I tagged along with the White Student Union on a night patrol.
 “It’s the anniversary of Lincoln’s assassination,” Matthew said cheerily to the five WSU members who showed up.
 Until then, no reporters had met the other members of the group, and after repeated cancellations to go on patrol, I’d started to wonder if they really existed.
 But here they were.
 “Let’s do a little golf clap for Lincoln’s assassination,” Matthew said, kicking off the vigilante effort before the crew wended its way through the brick and ivy campus.

-The cavalcade included a young skinhead named Paddy and his fiancée, Addie, who said she was happy to lend a “female face to the movement.”
+The cavalcade included a young skinhead-looking guy named Paddy and his fiancée, Addie, who said she was happy to lend a “female face to the movement.”
 There was a 40-something-year-old named Ken, who had driven all the way from Delaware to poke around Towson looking for unruly “black criminals.”
 The patrol was rounded out by Sean, who barely said a word to me the entire night, and Shayne, who described himself as a “cowboy.”
 (Oddly, when I later checked their enrollment statuses with a university official, she claimed none, except Matthew, were actually students at Towson, though this couldn’t be confirmed and it’s possible the university was simply trying to distance itself from the group.)
-The patrollers were armed with pepper spray and flashlights.
+The female patroller was armed with pepper spray, the men with flashlights.

 I asked the obvious: What kinds of crimes had they prevented on previous patrols?